mendonk/spellcheck/README.md

 1. Clone this repo.
 2. Copy all files in the `spellcheck` repo to the asciidoc repo you want to spellcheck.
 This includes:

 * `.github/workflows` - contains the `spellcheck.yaml` GitHub action.
 * `bin` contains the spellchecker `spellcheck-ci.py`
 * `aspell.dict` - the dictionary the spellchecker uses.
 Modify the dictionary to add exceptions for your individual project.
 * `Dockerfile` - builds a base container and tooling.

-3. Push these changes to the repo will cause the GitHub action to run.
-A successful run of Spellcheck will still show an Action failure if you have spelling errors.
+4. Push these changes to the repo.
+This will cause the Spellcheck GitHub action to run.

+5. A successful run of Spellcheck will still show an Action failure if you have spelling errors.
+Fix spelling errors and modify your dictionary (see below) until you pass.

-4. Subsequent pushes will run the Spellchecker.
+6. Subsequent pushes will run the Spellchecker again.

 ## Modify Dictionary